BackupTheBerlios/avidemux-svn/branches/avidemux_2.4_branch/platforms/mac/External_libs/readme.txt

 TIPS:
-When compiling programs from source specifying the above directory as prefix.
+When compiling programs from source you need to specify the above directory as prefix.
 You probably have to specify the correct SDK (-isysroot) and MacOS target version (-mmacosx-version-min) as well.
 You can make multiple 'repositories' as well.
 For example, you can make one for statically and one for dynamically linked product, or ones with different target architecture/OS versions.